 Some simply feature positive representations of young people of color being awesome, fun, amazing kids.

 We are pleased to have a number of partnerships in the St. Louis region that make We Stories selections available to the public.
 The St. Louis County Library system and The Kirkwood Public Library carry We Stories curricular books as well as fun, educational discussion kits.
-Novel Neighbor, a bookstore in Webster Groves, also maintains active We Stories titles and has many, many diverse titles available for purchase.
+Novel Neighbor, a bookstore in Webster Groves, and EyeSeeMe, an African American children's bookstore in University City, have many, many diverse titles available for purchase.

 No. Yet given the stark black/white racial disparities that our region faces, our curriculum is heavily weighted in dismantling anti-black bias and addressing the particular history of slavery, segregation and modern-day discrimination against African Americans.
 These are important parts of American history and St. Louis history.
 Our core curriculum includes stories of other racial and ethnic groups as well.
 We know that no single book or program can represent the richness of American experiences.
 It is our intention to select titles that open doors to further engagement and deeper exploration of race and racism in all its permutations and complexity.
 We think of our work as creating entry points for families to join a lifelong journey of discovering what it means to be part of a multiracial, multicultural 21st century city.
 We know we have blind spots ourselves and look forward to continuing to learn along with our participating families.

 By generous individuals like you!
-We are proud to count many of our participating families, their friends and relatives, and community leaders, including Maxine Clark, founder of Build-A-Bear workshop and CEO of the Clark-Fox Family Foundation, among our supporters.
-We have also received grants from the United Way of Greater St. Louis, the Lisa and Maury Friedman Foundation, the Awesome Foundation, the Regional Business Council's "It's Our Region" Fund, and Ascension Charitable Fund.
+We are proud to count many of our participating families, their friends and relatives, and community leaders among our supporters.
+For more detail, see our annual report for the July 1, 2016 - June 30, 2017 fiscal year here.
+We have also received grants from the United Way of Greater St. Louis, the Lisa and Maury Friedman Foundation, the Awesome Foundation, the Regional Business Council's "It's Our Region" Fund, Ascension Charitable Fund, PNC, Centene, and Saigh Foundation.

-Starting this fall, Family Learning Program participants are asked to contribute a program fee.
+Family Learning Program participants are asked to contribute a program fee that covers a portion of our costs.
 Scholarships are available to ensure access for families that wish to participate regardless of financial circumstance.

 Thanks to a generous gift from Eugene and Debra Horwitz, We Stories' Scholarship Fund was established to honor the memory of Zelma Horwitz (August 2, 1925 - July 16, 2016), the grandmother to one of the organization's founders and a lifelong supporter of arts, literature and culture.
 Zelma held a particular fondness for Native American arts and multicultural literature, and introduced these topics to her grandchildren.
 She was a docent at the Detroit Institute of Art and volunteer at the Heard Museum of American Indian Art and History in Phoenix, Arizona for many years.